Zebris2x/FinanceHelper/readME.md

 I will also implement database storage for these genertated reports to be viewed at clients request.
 Web app:
 I would also host this application on a server for web app usage

+HOW TO USE:

+- Open Java Project in desired IDE
+- Once project is opened, find Main.Java file
+- Click the run button
+- The terminal will open, giving you a list of options -
+- To calculate your Margin, select 1/
+- Follow each prompt until complete than enter done/
+- Your fiamcial summary will populate in the terminal.
+- Click save or no to save.
+- You will be returned back to the main screen.